 No. Scotland’s Land Reform Act grants access to open countryside but explicitly excludes buildings and structures.
 Entering an abandoned building without permission is still civil trespass.

-Sites of Special Scientific Interest, listed buildings, scheduled monuments, heritage railways and some council properties often have their own bylaws or legal notices forbidding entry.
+Sites of Special Scientific Interest, listed buildings, scheduled monuments, heritage railways and some council properties often have their own byelaws or legal notices forbidding entry.
 Ignoring “Keep Out” signs can bring fines or criminal charges in addition to trespass.

 What happens if security or the police catch me trespassing?